-These types of dogs will always want to be close to you, and they love getting attention.
+The chilled/ happy dog types will always want to be close to you, and they love getting attention.
 Such dogs can get scared of large dogs.
 Due to their friendliness, it is recommended to get them trained as early as possible.
 Training will help avoid unwanted behaviors and even protect them from theft.

 The Shy Dog

-These dogs have a very fragile personality.
+They have very fragile personalities.
 They can quickly become fearful if you shout at them or treat them harshly.
-These dogs need someone patient, understanding, and can offer calm reassurance to them.
+These dogs need someone who is patient, understanding, and can offer calm reassurance to them.
 Shy dogs need to be given opportunities to succeed while training to boost their confidence.
 Rewarding them and praising them is the best way to teach them.
 They need constant reassurance from their owners.
 Harsh discipline methods could lead them to be more fearful and aggressive.

 The Flexible Dog

 Even though we might not use dogs for herding or hunting anymore, they may still exhibit traits associated with herding or hunting dogs.
 This is because it’s in their DNA to behave in specific ways when in certain environments.
-We cannot change our dogs’ temperaments.
-We can only train them around their personalities, taking into account what they are comfortable doing.
+We cannot change the traits of dogs.
+We can only train them around their personalities to the dogs with the best personality while taking into account what they are comfortable doing.

 When deciding which dog to get, you should get to know their temperament.
 Understanding a dog’s personality helps you understand your dog and how he will react to different situations.
 This will also help you get a dog that will comfortably fit in with the lifestyle you have.

 We have four major types of human personalities.
-Getting a dog that matches your personality will make it easier for both of you to understand each other.
+Getting dog qualities that match your personality will make it easier for both of you to understand each other.

 Sanguine Personality Type

 People with a sanguine personality type tend to be lively, carefree, and optimistic.
 Such people would do well with a Happy dog or a Flexible dog.
-They match these dogs’ energies and will have an easier time training and interacting with them.
+They match these dog breeds and personalities’ energies and will have an easier time training and interacting with them.

 Phlegmatic Personality Type

-They are calm and easy-going and are often not overwhelmed by their emotions.
-These type of people would do well with a Shy dog.
+Phlegmatic dogs are calm and easy-going and are often not overwhelmed by their emotions.
+These types of people would do well with a Shy dog.
 They are understanding and patient and will not be quick to anger.
 This is precisely what a shy dog needs.